Rizwan-Ishaq/SocialGraphPage/index.md

 As mentioned we will look at how, the philosophers have influenced one another throughout time.
 We will do this by first narrowing in on the philosophers of the _bins_ we have chosen, and look for both expected and surprising results of smaller networks.
 The nodes of the smaller networks are shown with the size correlated with their influence throughout all of history.
 To be able to plot the networks, we had to convert them from directed to undirected - for the same reason only a general average degree is shown.
 This is concluded by an analysis of the entire network of philosophers.

 Without further ado, let's examine the history of philosophy:

+# The History of Philosophy

+First we are to see, how the world of philosophy have evolved throughout history and who, have been the driving forces in this development - and whether we find, what we expect, or discover something unexpected!

 ## The Ancient Philosophers: Year 1000 BC to Year 0 AD